-The fair values of impaired investment properties were based on appraisals conducted by independent appraisers and are Level 3 in the hierarchy of valuations in IFRS 13.
+The fair values of impaired investment properties were determined by reference to the appraisal reports conducted by independent appraisers and are Level 3 in the hierarchy of valuations in IFRS 13.
 The appraisers used comparison approach or cost approach to estimate the fair values.
 For comparison approach, the valuation was based on observable inputs from comparable property transactions.
 For cost approach, the overall capital interest rate, profit margin ratio and discount rate were used in measuring fair value.
 The fair value less costs to sell is higher than the value in use and hence the recoverable amount of the relevant assets has been determined on the basis of their fair value less costs to sell.
-The fair values of these properties were \$2,685 million and \$2,858 million and the cost of disposal were \$4 million and \$5 million as of December 31, 2012 and 2013, respectively.